 I really like the hedging combined with the taller trees to shade the pool from the neighbor’s house here.

-Your traditional white picket fence, good option for a lot of folks.
+Your traditional white picket fence is, good option for a lot of folks.

 Major contrast here with the example above, a lot bigger stones and a nice blend of stone and natural green landscaping.

-If you want to go with a very clean privacy option, this white stucco wall has a great feel to it.
+If you want to go with a clean privacy option, this white stucco wall has a great feel.

 I love the bricking here with wonderful scuppers protruding from the wall.